-If the source File Contains Header, and you want Centerprise to read headers from the source file, check the box.
+- If the source file contains headers, and you want Centerprise to read headers from the source file, check the File Contains Header option.

-If you want your file to be read in portions, for instance your file has data over 1000 rows, on selecting Partition File for Reading Centerprise will read your file according to the Partition Count that you specify.
-For instance, for a file with 1000 rows, you give the partition count to be 2, it will read your file in two partitions.
-This is a back-end process that makes data reading more efficient and helps in processing the data faster.
+- If you want your file to be read in portions, upon selecting the Partition File for Reading option, Centerprise will read your file according to the specified Partition Count.
+For instance, if a file with 1000 rows has a Partition Count of 2 specified, the file will be read in two partitions of 500 each.
+This is a back-end process that makes data reading more efficient and helps in processing data faster.
 This will not have any effect on your output.

-Record Delimiter box allows you to select the delimiter for the records in the fields.
+- The Record Delimiter field allows you to select the delimiter for the records in the fields.
 The choices available are carriage-return line-feed combination <CR/LF>, carriage-return - CR and line-feed - LF.
 You can also type the record delimiter of your choice instead of choosing from the available options.

-In case the records don’t have a delimiter and you rely on knowing the size of a record, the number in the Record Length box is used to specify the character length for a single record.
+- In case the records do not have a delimiter and you rely on knowing the size of a record, the number in the Record Length field can be used to specify the character length for a single record.

-Encoding box allows you to choose the encoding scheme for the delimited file from a list of choices.
-The default value is Unicode (UTF-8)
+- The Encoding field allows you to choose the encoding scheme for the delimited file from a list of choices.
+The default value is Unicode (UTF-8).

-To define hierarchical file layout and process the data file as a hierarchical file check the This is a Hierarchical File box.
+- To define a hierarchical file layout and process the data file as a hierarchical file, check the This is a Hierarchical File option.
 Centerprise IDE provides extensive user interface capabilities for processing hierarchical structures.

-Use Null Text to specify a certain value that you don’t want in your data and want it to be replaced by a null value.
+- Use the Null Text option to specify a certain value that you do not want in your data, and instead want it to be replaced by a null value.

-Check on Allow Record Delimiter Inside a Field Text when you have the record delimiter as text inside your data and want that to be read as it is.
+- Check the Allow Record Delimiter Inside a Field Text option when you have the record delimiter as text inside your data and want that to be read as it is.

 Advanced File Options

-- In the Header spans over option, give the number of rows that your header takes.
+- In the Header spans over field, specify the number of rows that your header takes.
 Refer to this option when your header spans over multiple rows.

-- Check on Enforce exact header match if you want the header to be read as it is.
+- Check the Enforce exact header match option if you want the header to be read as it is.

-- Check on Column order in file may be different from the layout, if the field order in your source layout is different from the field order in Centerprise layout.
+- Check the Column order in file may be different from the layout option, if the field order in your source layout is different from the field order in Centerprise’s layout.

-- Check on Column headers in file may be different from the layout if you want to use alternate header values for your fields.
+- Check the Column headers in file may be different from the layout option if you want to use alternate header values for your fields.
 The Layout Builder lets you specify alternate header values for the fields in the layout.

-- Check the Use SmartMatch with Synonym Dictionary option when the header values vary in the source layout and Centerprise layout.
-You can create a Synonym Dictionary file to store the values for alternate headers.
-You can also use Synonym Dictionary file to facilitate automapping between objects on the flow diagram that use alternate names in field layouts.
+- Check the Use SmartMatch with Synonym Dictionary option when the header values vary in the source layout and Centerprise’s layout.
+You can create a Synonym Dictionary file to store values for alternate headers.
+You can also use the Synonym Dictionary file to facilitate automapping between objects on the flow diagram that use alternate names in field layouts.

 To skip any unwanted rows at the beginning of your file, you can specify the number of records that you want to omit through the Skip initial records option.